TrustyJAID/Trusty-cogs-archive/README.md

 >Chatterbot - Teach your bot how to talk by watching conversations on servers and reply.
 Uses chatterbot library.
 NOTE: This cog is not recommended to be used at this time.
 After a month of usage it caused the whole bot to slow down while it searched for responses.
 I recommend looking at cleverbot for the time being.

 >Blockchain - a cog to download and the bitcoin blockchain for hidden files and data.
 Requires bitcoin RPC connection and complicated setup **don't use** unless you know what you're doing.

+>Unity4J - Hard coded cog for one server.
+Do not use.

 Any questions you can find me and TrustyBot over on https://discord.gg/wVVrqej